 - Official transcripts indicating Bachelor's degree from regionally/nationally accredited institution with non-education major

-- Passing Praxis CORE test scores, ACT scores with a 21+ composite score, or SAT equivalent to 21+ ACT score.
-Suspended by Mississippi Board of Education until December 31, 2021.
+- Passing Praxis CORE test scores, OR ACT scores with a 21+ composite score, OR SAT equivalent to 21+ ACT score, OR 3.00 GPA on the last 60 hours of earned college course credit.

 - Clear background check.